DaneHarrison/Static-resume/README.md

 [taxonomies]
 tag = "tags"
 ```
-29. Add experience.json into data
+26. Add experience.json into the data folder

-30. Format the content by the following:
+27. Format the content as follows:
 ```
 [
     {